 Nationwide’s two-year deal, meanwhile, is tracked at 0.94 per cent above the base rate; a deal that will drop from 1.44 per cent to 1.19 per cent following the BoE’s cut.

-Figures from the Council of Mortgage Lenders predict that a rate cut will be good news for borrowers, who will save £26 a month on a £200,000, 25-year repayment mortgage, while Office for National Statistics data indicates a monthly reduction of £22 on a typical mortgage.
+Figures from the Council of Mortgage Lender predict that a rate cut will be good news for borrowers, who will save £26 a month on a £200,000, 25-year repayment mortgage, while Office for National Statistics data indicates a monthly reduction of £22 on a typical mortgage.

 Although the number of homeowners taking out trackers mortgages has fallen in recent times in favour of fixed-rate deals, these have also hit all-time lows.
 Recently, Coventry Building Society launched the cheapest ten-year fixed rate deal in the UK at 2.39 per cent, while HSBC has a two-year deal available at 0.99 per cent.

 A reduction in the base rate had been expected following the UK’s decision to exit the EU in June’s referendum, and although the widely predicted cut of 0.25 per cent did not occur in July, as expected, the MPC has now voted to drop interest rates to their lowest recorded level.